Skip to main content

 Use new monitoring property for baselines and aggregates

-v1.5.0 deprecates these methods; v1.6.0 will remove them.
+v1.5.0 deprecates these methods, and they still work in v1.6.x.
 Use the new deployment.monitoring API instead.

 v1.4.xv1.5.x